Lee Stringer

-Lee Stringer is a writer who lived unhoused with a substance use disorder in New York City from the early eighties until the mid-nineties.
+Lee Stringer is an American writer who lived unhoused with a substance use disorder in New York City from the early 1980s until the mid-1990s.
 He is a former editor and columnist of Street News.
 His essays and articles have appeared in a variety of publications, including The Nation, The New York Times, and Newsday.
 He currently lives in Mamaroneck, New York.
 He is the author of Sleepaway School and Grand Central Winter: Stories from the Street.
 Stringer also took part in a discussion on writing with Kurt Vonnegut for a book entitled Like Shaking Hands With God.
 Stringer was a winner of the Doe Fund 2nd Annual Murray Kempton Award in 1998, and Grand Central Winter: Stories from the Street was a New York Times Book Review Notable Book that same year.
 Grand Central Winter: Stories from the Street was also nominated for a Quality Paperback Book Club New Voices Award.

 He discovered his talent when he was searching for an instrument with which to push the filters in his crack stem from one end to the other, so that he could smoke the remaining resin.
-What he found was a pencil, which he subsequently also used to write a short story called "No place to call home" which he then sent to "Street News".
+What he found was a pencil, which he subsequently also used to write a short story called "No place to call home" which he then sent to Street News.